Consult a Doctor

 2. Informal Sector SHIP: (Community Based SHIP, Voluntary Contributors SHIP)

-3. Vulnerable Group SHIP: (Physically challenged persons, Prison inmates, Refugees, internally displaced persons, immigrants & victims of human trafficking, Pregnant women, Children Under Five).
+3. Vulnerable Group SHIP: (Physically challenged persons, prison inmates, refugees, internally displaced persons, immigrants, and victims of human trafficking, pregnant women, children under five).

-Private sector & other government tiers: (Employer pays 10%, employee pays 5%, i.e. 15% of the employees Basic Salary).
-Scope of coverage was employee, spouse, 4 biological children < age of 18years.
-More dependents or a child >18yrs of age is covered on the payment of additional contributions by the principal beneficiary.
-Principals can register 4 biological children each.
+Private sector and other government tiers: (employer pays 10%, employee pays 5%, i.e. 15% of the employees basic salary).
+The scope of coverage was employee, spouse, four biological children < age of 18 years.
+More dependents or a child >18yrs of age are covered by the payment of additional contributions by the principal beneficiary.
+Principals can register four biological children each.
 A spouse or child cannot be registered twice.

-Registration of Employer or Employee entails the following:
+Registration as Employer or Employee entails the following:

-• employer to supply the NHIS & HMO info on the name of employer, category of the employer (public or private), nominal roles with staff details, basic salary
+• Employer to supply the NHIS and HMO info on the name of employer, category of the employer (public or private), nominal roles with staff details, basic salary.

-• The employers pay for the 1st NHIS enrollees ID CARD.
+• The employers pay for the first NHIS enrollees ID card.
 Replacement ID and additional dependents by the enrollee.

 Rights and Privileges of Beneficiaries:

-Freely choose NHIS accredited Primary Hospital Contribution Fund (PHCF), free to change PHCF after 6 months, access care once the name is on the current NHIS enrollee register after proper identification, treatment at the nearest NHIS accredited HCF in an emergency, add/remove dependents subject to approval, adding extra dependents on payment of a fee.
+Freely choose the NHIS accredited Primary Hospital Contribution Fund (PHCF), free to change PHCF after 6 months, access care once the name is on the current NHIS enrollee register after proper identification, treatment at the nearest NHIS accredited HCF in an emergency, add or remove dependents subject to approval, and adding extra dependents on payment of a fee.

 Benefits Package: Out-patient care, primary care, secondary care (all high-risk pregnancies), all eligible live births to extend to 12 weeks postpartum, coverage of preterm births for 12 weeks postpartum, maternity care for all pregnancies ending in live births, additional care if any stillbirth, prescribed drugs, pharmaceutical care, diagnostic tests as contained in lists, consultation with specialists, hospital care in a standard ward for cumulative 21 days following a referral (Orthopaedic cases – 6 weeks, PHCF – 15 days, HMO – 27 days), eye exam (low priced spectacles no contact lenses), prostheses (made in Nigeria only), dental care (preventive and promotive oral care), annual medical checkup, preventive care, Health and Family Planning education, Adult immunization ( hepatitis).